Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Smearing effects on observables at high temperature

-This section presents the numerical results obtained from the configurations at the finite temperature ($V = 8^{3}\times4$) with the smeared link variables.
+This section presents the numerical results obtained from the configurations at high temperature ($V = 8^{3}\times4$) with the smeared link variables.
 We compute the same observables explained in subsection~\ref{subsec:app2}.
 We exhibit the numerical results, Tables, and Figures in this section.